VIDEO: How to make BioDiesel

 Alternative Fuel Sources Are No Secret

-Consumer Affairs - USA
+Consumer Affairs -

 ...
 Readily available alternatives to the gas-powered engine include diesel, biodiesel, E85 and even such exotic-sounding solutions as coal and oil shale. ...